WIPACrepo/wipac-dev-py-setup-action/README.md

 Using this list is generally encouraged for PyPI-published packages as it helps with SEO.
 However, technically, `[wipac:cicd_setup_builder].keywords_spaced` is optional.
 Any "base keywords" are automatically added regardless, see [*Input Arguments in GitHub Action*](#input-arguments-in-github-action).
 - Default: None

+#### `patch_without_tag`
+Whether to make a patch release even if the commit message does not warrant one explicitly -- corresponds to the `python-semantic-release/python-semantic-release` option of the same name
+- Default: 'True'

 ### Input Arguments in GitHub Action
 #### `base-keywords`